moogacs/docs.buf.build/docs/faq.md

 version: v1
 ```

-As a simple one-liner to do so, run the following:
+As a simple one-liner to do so, run this:

 ```sh
 $ cat <(echo version: v1) buf.yaml > buf.yaml.tmp && mv buf.yaml.tmp buf.yaml